BonnieMcLean/Phylogenetics-notes/NicholsWarnow2008.md

 * Indo-European.
 Date and place of origin are very clear from archaeology (e.g. Anthony 2007).
 Major subgroups are well understood.
 Dyen et al (1992) provides lexical data coded for cognacy.
 The larger set of characters, including lexical as well as phonological and morphological ones, assembled by Don Ringe and Ann Taylor for 24 Indo-European languages for the papers by Ringe, Warnow, and their colleagues, is available at http://www.cs.rice.edu/~nakhleh/CPHL/datasets.
 These two databases for Indo-European differ in several ways: the Dyen et al. data are based upon modern languages, while the Ringe-Taylor data are based upon the earliest well-attested languages in each branch; furthermore, the Dyen et al. data have not been checked carefully with respect to cognate judgments, and it is likely that there are false positives (words noted as cognates that are not true cognates) in that database.
 * Two other families with some uncertainties in their subgrouping but high-quality datasets available on-line are: (i) Bantu (sub-subgroup of Benue-Kwa, a subgroup of the large and very old Niger-Congo, or Niger-Kordofanian, family); The Comparative Bantu On-line Dictionary has extensive lexical data (www.cbold.ddl.ish-lyon.cnrs.fr/); and (ii) Sino-Tibetan – a large and old family of which Chinese is one branch; The Sino-Tibetan Etymological Dictionary and Thesaurus has extensive lexical data (http://stedt.berkeley.edu).

-### Ways to compare trees
+### Comparing trees with benchmark trees (to assess accuracy)
+**For regular trees:**
-* the **Robinson-Foulds (RF) metric** (Robinson and Foulds 1981), is the standard measure when both trees are binary (i.e., fully resolved).
+* the **Robinson-Foulds (RF) metric** (Robinson and Foulds 1981), is the standard measure when *both trees are binary (i.e., fully resolved)*.
 Here we consider each tree to be represented by the set of edges it contains, and each edge is defined by the way it splits the set of leaves into two parts.
 The RF metric measures the difference between these two sets, normalized to produce a number between 0 and 1.
 Thus, if the normalized RF distance between trees T1 and T2 is 10%, then this asserts that 90% of the edges of the two trees define the same splits, and they differ only in 10% of their edges.
 RF rates above 10% are generally considered poor, but sometimes the data are such that better estimates are not really possible.
-Some studies have separated out the RF error into two types of errors: false positives (edges that appear in the estimated tree but not in the true tree) and false negatives (edges that are in the true tree but not the estimated tree).
+* Some studies have separated out the RF error into two types of errors: false positives (edges that appear in the estimated tree but not in the true tree) and false negatives (edges that are in the true tree but not the estimated tree).
 These studies allow the two types of error to be distinguished.
 When both the estimated tree and the true tree are bifurcating, there will be equal numbers of both types of errors; however, as one or both of these trees can be incompletely resolved, distinguishing between the two types of errors can be quite informative.
-These error rates too are normalized by the number of edges in the respective trees, and error rates above 10% are considered poor.
+These error rates too are normalized by the number of edges in the respective trees, and error rates above 10% are considered poor. --> `the RF error rate is the error rate of the comparison between the trees (I think)`

+**For networks**
+When either tree has reticulations (which means it's a network, not a tree) it's harder to compare them.
+However, when the model phylogeny is a network representing borrowing between languages without any creolisation or koine formation, and the estimated phylogenies are all trees, it is possible to compare them.
+* The model phylogenetic network has an underlying genetic tree on top of which there are borrowing edges.
+In this case, the estimated trees can be compared to the genetic tree using the standard RF criterion given above.
+* If there is creolisation or koine formation involved in the network, we don't have the methods yet to handle it.

+### Other statistical evaluation measures

+* CI, RCI (rescaled consistency index): ranges from 0.0 to 1.0, and measures the amount of homoplasy in the data, with 1.0 indicating no homoplasy at all (Naylor and Kraus 1995: 559).
+Since MP performs well under conditions of low homoplasy, an MP analysis of a dataset with very little homoplasy (RCI close to 1.0) will potentially be highly accurate (and MP analyses of datasets with a lot of homoplasy may not be very accurate)
+* When either the CI or RCI is very close to 1.0, the argument that the data are evolving in a tree-like fashion is probably reasonable.
+If there is no homoplasy at all, then no borrowing needs to be posited to explain the data.

+## Summary
+Phlyogeny estimation methods are evaluate in terms of their accuracy in
+* simulation
+* benchmark datasets
+* with respect to their theoretical guarantees--appealing, but only apply under rather unrealistic conditions: languages evolve exactly according to the assumed model, and there are a sufficiently large number of characters available for analysis.